 Remember, developers should know the impact of their code when hitting production and operations should know how important it is for the development to make speedy releases.

 DevOps is not for ITIL-tied Organizations

 This is another common myth that DevOps is the end of ITIL.
 If understood and implemented correctly, ITIL in fact helps in implementing DevOps and its mindset.
 Most of the DevOps principles are compatible with ITIL framework.
-I agree that some tweaks are required in the current ITIL processes to address rapid changes and CI / CD approaches, but concluding that DevOps cannot be used if an organization is religiously following ITIL processes is barely a myth.
+I agree that some tweaks are required in the current ITIL processes and make it a lightweight framework to address rapid changes and CI / CD approaches, but concluding that DevOps cannot be used if an organization is religiously following ITIL processes is barely a myth.